On the dimension of the Fomin-Kirillov algebra and related algebras: toc 0 Integrals for Hopf algebras

 Let $A$ be a braided Hopf algebra in ${}_H^H\EuScript{YD}$.
 The presence of a nonzero left integral / right integral / integral in $A$ gives rise to a one-dimensional left ideal / right ideal / two-sided ideal in $A$.

 \end{rem}

 \begin{rem} If $A$ is a classical Hopf algebra with trivial braiding, then there exists a nonzero left integral in $A$ if and only if there exists a nonzero right integral in $A$ if and only if $A$ is finite dimensional.
 This theorem is proved in \cite[Corollary~2.7, Equivalence~$(2.11)\Leftrightarrow(2.13)$]{sweedler}.
 In general, it is known that for a braided Hopf algebra in ${}_H^H\EuScript{YD}$ of finite dimension the two-sided ideal of all left integrals as well as the two-sided ideal of all right integrals are one-dimensional (cf.~\cite[Section~2.3]{integrals-braided}).
-However, we do not know the literature well enough to decide whether the presence of a nonzero left or right integral in a braided Hopf algebra in ${}_H^H\EuScript{YD}$ implies finite dimensionality (just as it is known in the classical case by \cite[loc.~cit.]{sweedler}).
-Therefore, we will from now on follow the following convention: If we speak about a nonzero left integral / right integral / integral in a braided Hopf algebra $A$ in ${}_H^H\EuScript{YD}$, we implicitly assume that $A$ is finite dimensional.
-Since we certainly use finite dimensionality of $A$ in the presence of any kind of nonzero integrals in $A$, we do not lose anything from this assumption.
+By using the Radford biproduct, one can reduce the braided situation to the classical situation and show that a braided Hopf algebra in ${}_H^H\EuScript{YD}$ is finite dimensional if it admits a nonzero left integral or a nonzero right integral, see \cite{braidedintegral} for details.

 \end{rem}

 \begin{rem}

 To handle infinite dimensional braided Hopf algebras $A$ in ${}_H^H\EuScript{YD}$, and to introduce sensible notions of integrals for them which extend the notions in Definition~\ref{def:int}, people often consider left integrals / right integrals / integrals in $A^*$ instead of $A$ where $A^*$ is the algebra dual of $A$ considered as a coalgebra, cf.~\cite[Section~1.7]{majid} and \cite{sullivan}.
 We mention it but we will not need this approach in this work.